Melvin-Young/knex-fields/README.md

 ## Motivation

-This project uses BookshelfJS and Express to provide some endpoints for database forms
+This project uses Bookshelf Postgres and Express to provide some endpoints for database forms

 ## Code style